Book scanning is an effective way to preserve, share, and access books in a digital format.

 Non-Destructive Scanning

-This method is commonly used when scanning historical documents, rare books, and any instance where preservation of the original is as important as the digital copy.
-While non-destructive scanning is generally slower and may require more advanced equipment, it is the preferred method for preserving the integrity of the original material.
+Each scanned page is then organized in its original sequence, creating a digital version that mirrors the physical book.
+This method is the go-to choice for scanning historical documents, rare books, and any instance where preservation of the original is as important as the digital copy.
+While non-destructive scanning is generally slower and it requires more advanced equipment, it is the preferred method when you need to preserve the original material.

 Use Cases for Book Scanning